 This article will explain the main elements of Earth Blox and how to navigate the browser interface.

-The At a Glance document also summarises the key features in one image.
+The At A Glance document provides a summary of the key features in a single graphic.

 TABLE OF CONTENTS

 Earth Blox is a web tool that allows you to analyse spatial data in the cloud.
 The key things to note are: